Aesthetic Exploration of Ganesha part II (Forms in 3D)

 Other elements that some Ganesha idols may hold are:

 * A lotus, which represents the supreme goal of the human spiritual evolution, that Ganesha offers to his worshippers.

 * A blue lotus (Utpala) associated with the moon.

 * A Kamandalu (a small pot holding sacred water).

 *A Veena (the musical instrument).

 * A book, a discus (chakra), etc.

 The hands of Ganesha are sometimes in the mudra pose.

-The hand in the abhaya mudra indicates that Ganesha removes fear and grants the divine protection.
-The abhaya mudra shows the palm open with fingers up.
+The hand in the abhaya mudra indicates that Ganesha removes fear and grants divine protection.
+The Abhaya Mudra shows the palm open with fingers up.

 Ganesha’s stomach and body: